-Our law firm handles serious injury accident cases.
+Our law firm handles serious injury accident cases in Maryland and Washington, D.C.
 A significant portion of our caseload is back injury claims involving spinal cord and disc injuries.
 If you would like to discuss your case with an attorney, call 800-553-8082 or get a free online case consultation.

 In this article: